-Thermal Conductivity Detectors (TCD) are used in the chemical industry since the 1920s as the first process gas analyzers for the quantitative composition of gas mixtures.
-Every gas has a typical heat conductivity governed by its molar mass and viscosity.
-The measurement is based on the principle that the thermal conductivity of a gas mixture is dependent on the thermal conductivities of its gas components and their fractional amounts in the mixture.
-Thus, the concentrations of different components can be calculated from the thermal conductivity.
+Thermal Conductivity Detectors (TCD) have been used in the chemical industry since the 1920s as the first process gas analyzers for the quantitative composition of gas mixtures.
+Every gas has a unique heat conductivity that is governed by its molar mass and viscosity.
+The measurement is based on the principle that the thermal conductivity of a gas mixture is dependent on the thermal conductivity of its gas components and their fractional amounts in the mixture.
+Thus, the concentrations of different components of a gas mixture can be calculated from thermal conductivity.

-The main advantage of the TCD's measurement principle compared with the wide spread infrared analysis technique is, that it is not limited to gases with a permanent dipole moment.
-It can identify noble gases (He, Ar, Ne, etc.) as well as homonuclear gases such as $H_2$ and $N_2$ .
+The main advantage of the TCD's measurement principle compared with the widespread infrared analysis technique is that it is not limited to gases with a permanent dipole moment.
+It can identify noble gases (He, Ar, Ne, etc.) as well as homonuclear gases such as H_2 and N_2 .
 Furthermore, it is robust and cost effective.

-The principle of thermal conductivity measurement works best if the analyzed gas components' thermal conductivities vary greatly.
-For TC measurement based analysis, one of the following conditions must be met:
+The principle of thermal conductivity measurement works best if the analyzed gas components' thermal conductivity varies greatly.
+For TC measurement-based analysis, one of the following conditions must be met:

-- The mixture contains only two different gases (binary mixture), e.g. CO2 in N2 or H2 in N2 - The thermal conductivity of two or more components is similar, e.g. measuring H2 or He in a mixture of O2 and N2 (quasi binary mixture) - The mixture contains more than two gases, but all but two components' (or component groups') volumetric fractions are constant over time - The mixture contains more than two gases, of which all but two components' concentrations can be determined through other measurement principles (as employed in the FTC 400 through cross-sensitivity compensation of IR- and TC-sensor information)
+- The mixture contains only two different gases (binary mixture), e.g., CO2 in N2 or H2 in N2 - The thermal conductivity of two or more components is similar but different than that of the measuring gas, e.g., measuring H2 or He in a mixture of O2 and N2 (quasi binary mixture) - The mixture contains more than two gases and the volumetric fractions of all but two components (or component groups) are constant over time - The mixture contains more than two gases, of which all but two components' concentrations can be determined through other measurement principles (as employed in the FTC400 through cross-sensitivity compensation of IR- and TC-sensor information).

 The thermal conductivity of gases rises with temperature and the slope of the increase with temperature is different for different gases.
-On customer request it can be checked whether the temperature of heat sink and/or source can be changed in order to improve the sensitivity of the measurement or to avoid cross-sensitivity effects.
+Upon request, it can be checked whether the temperature of heat sink and/or source should be changed in order to improve the accuracy or to avoid cross-sensitivity effects.

 Cross-sensitivity is the sensitivity of the measurement on other gases than the measured component.
-Perturbation-sensitivity means the sensitivity of the measurement on other influences than the gas-composition, e.g. the gas pressure.
+Perturbation-sensitivity means the sensitivity of the measurement to other influences than the gas-composition, e.g., the gas pressure.

 Figure 2.1: Schematic drawing of thermal conductivity measurement.
-The sensor is comprised in the stainless steel block which is kept at a constant temperature.
+The sensor is comprised in the stainless-steel block which is kept at a constant temperature.

-The FTC400 contains a thermal conductivity sensor to analyze the quantitative composition of gas mixtures.
+The FTC320 contains a thermal conductivity sensor that analyzes the quantitative composition of gas mixtures.
 The measurement is based on the heat transfer between a heat source and a heat sink.

-The measuring gas is led through a stainless steel block that is kept at a constant temperature of 63°C (for most applications).
+The measuring gas is led through a stainless-steel block that is kept at a constant temperature of 63°C (for most applications).
 The block temperature is stabilized using a control loop - it serves as a heat sink of constant temperature.
-A micro mechanically manufactured membrane with a thin-film resistor serves as heat source.
+A micro mechanically manufactured membrane with a thin-film resistor serves as a heat source.
 A control loop stabilizes the membrane temperature at 135°C (for most applications).

 Above and below the membrane two small cavities are etched into the silicon.
-These cavites are filled with measuring gas by diffusion.
-The surfaces opposite to the membrane are thermally connected with the heat sink.
-Through maintaining a constant temperature gradient between the two opposite surfaces, the heat flow is dependant of the gas mixture's thermal conductivity alone.
+These cavities are filled with measuring gas by diffusion.
+The surfaces opposite the membrane are thermally connected with the heat sink.
+Through maintaining a constant temperature gradient between the two opposite surfaces, the heat flow is dependent on the gas mixture's thermal conductivity alone.
 Hence the voltage needed to keep the membrane temperature constant is a reliable measure for the thermal conductivity of the mixture and can be used further to determine the gas mixture's composition.